 The authentication service will, by default, write only HTTP request logs to the console.
 With the DEBUG environment variable set to any value, additional logging will be written to the console.
 For more precise control, the LOGGING environment variable can be used to specify a logging configuration file.
-The format of the logging configuration file can be either JSON or JavaScript (like the
+The format of the logging configuration file can be either JSON or JavaScript (like the ecosystem.config.js file, use an extension of .json for a JSON file, and .js for a JavaScript file).
+The top-level properties are listed in the table below.

-Name Description Default level Messages at this log level and above will be written to the named transport; follows syslog levels per RFC5424, section 6.2.1.
+Name Description Default

+level Messages at this log level and above will be written to the named transport; follows syslog levels per RFC5424, section 6.2.1.
 Levels in order of priority: emerg, alert, crit, error, warning, notice, info, debug none

-Name Description Default transport console, file, or syslog none
+transport console, file, or syslog none